CreativeCircus/circus-starter/readme.md

 Git is a technology that helps developers store, share, and back up their code files.
 Github is the most popular place to get Git service.

 First, a project is stored on the internet, in what's called a "repository".
-Then, and developer who needs to work on that project can "pull" a copy of it to their computer, called a "working copy", work on it, and "push" their changes back up into the repository.
+Then, a developer who needs to work on that project can "pull" a copy of it to their computer (a "working copy"), work on it, and "push" their changes back up into the repository.

 ### Getting Started with Git and Github
-*You only need to do this once on your computer.*

 1. Make a Github account, and login.

-2. Get the Github App (https://desktop.github.com/), install it, and log in, then come back here.
+2. Get the Github App (https://desktop.github.com/), install it, and log in in the app, then come back here.

 3. Each time you start a new project, even a tiny one, make a new repository.
 All your work should go into repositories, because not only will you turn in homework this way, but also, a full Github account is very impressive to potential employers.
 You can do in either of two ways: